quantum-programming/pygridsynth/README.md

 ## Contributing

 Bug reports and feature requests are welcome.
 Please submit them via the [GitHub repository](https://github.com/quantum-programming/pygridsynth) Issues section.
-Contributions must comply with the GNU General Public License v3 or later.
+Contributions must comply with the MIT License.

 ## License

-This project is licensed under the GNU General Public License v3 or later.
+This project is licensed under the MIT License.

 ## References